Metroid Prime 2: Echoes

 Still, it's Retro unchained, a game hitting the highest highs and the lowest lows of the Prime series.
 It's also absolutely packed with unused content.

 There's a lot of info from the demo disk that informs some of the text-only references we have here.
 Need to prepare a page for that, and then cross-reference accordingly.
-Also, Emperor Ing was even more over-the-top than indicated.
+Also, Emperor Ing was even more over-the-top than indicated, and finally, there is some regional differences.

 | Old Scan Data Lists|